What is pyrolysis?

 Waste Management and Transformation

-In addition, all biomasses that are contaminated with organics (ex: rail road ties) could be cleaned with pyrolysis or gasification technologies.
-The organic molecules are broken into smaller molecules such as CO, CO2, oil and more.
+In addition to reducing GHG emissions, all biomasses that are contaminated with organics (ex: rail road ties) could be cleaned with pyrolysis or gasification technologies.
+The organic molecules are broken down into smaller ones such as CO, CO2, oil and more.
 The solid material (char) can then be used for most of the applications listed above.
 The liquids can be used as renewable fuels or for chemical extracts.
-The carbon fiber can be freed from resin and become as new when pyrolyzed.
-Thus, a whole new series of renewable products, in addition to the renewable energy, can be produced from wastes and “non-recyclable wastes”.
-Therefore, all these new products eliminate the environmental impacts of fossil fuel extraction, mining and long distance transportation in addition to having value on various markets!
+Thus, a whole new series of renewable products, in addition to renewable energy, can be produced from wastes and “non-recyclable wastes” such as contaminated cardboard and plastics

 Energy from wastes